Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RoKvL8KuXFk.md

 ### Transcript

-> uh you need the nitrogen gas or fizzy drinks i like that that's something we need to add why only coffee where's the uh where's the soda soda
+> you need the nitrogen gas or fizzy drinks i like that that's something we need to add why only coffee where's the, where's the soda soda